 If you have never placed a bet on horse racing before, especially if you have never placed a bet online before, do not worry – the process is easier than you think.
 While we do have a full guide to placing a bet online, we've covered all the basic steps below.

 Set up an account – This usually requires you to fill in a registration form including details like your name, email, and date of birth.
-You will also be asked to choose a pa📖ssword for you to log in safely.
+You wiꦦll also be asked to choose a password for you to log in safely.

-Log in to your account – Use 🧜that username and pass𒈔word to access your account.
+Log in to your account – Use th🐎at username and password to access your account.

 Deposit funds – If you didn’t already do this during the sign-up process, it is time to deposit funds.
-The specifics of how this is done depends on your chosen payment option, but it generally all boils down to providing a few details and how many funds you wish to tra🌺nsfer.
-If you have ever bought anything online, you should know what to expect here.
+The specifics of how this is done depends on your chosen payment option, but it generally all boils down to providing a few details and how many funds you wish to transfer.
+If youღ have ever bought anything online, you should know what to expect here.

-Select the event you want to bet on – All types of horse races sho🐬uld be easy to find on the bookie's sportsbook.
-There is usually a tab of current live events as well as a list of available sports. ﷽Go there and find the event you have in mind.
+Select the event you want to bet on – All types of horse races should be easy to find o𒁏n the boo🐟kie's sportsbook.
+There is usually a tab of current live events as well as a list of available sports.
+Go there and find the event you have in mind.

 Select your market – Same process here, but now you are choosing the actual market and horse (or horses) you want to back.
-Select them and they should be added to your ꦬbet slip
+Select them and they should be added to your ꦜbet slip

 Finish the transaction – On your bet slip, you just need to enter your stake, confirm your bet, and you are good to go!